minio/docs/source/reference/minio-mc-admin/mc-admin-config.rst

    .. versionadded:: RELEASE.2023-05-26T23-31-54Z

       MinIO recommends using the :mc:`mc idp ldap` commands for LDAP management operations.
-      These newer commands offer better validation and additional features.
+      These commands offer better validation and additional features, while providing the same settings as the :mc-conf:`identity_ldap` configuration key.
       See :ref:`minio-external-identity-management-ad-ldap` for a tutorial on using :mc:`mc idp ldap`.

-      :mc-conf:`identity_ldap` configuration key remains available for existing scripts and other tools.
+      The :mc-conf:`identity_ldap` configuration key remains available for existing scripts and other tools.

 .. mc-conf:: identity_ldap